Unpacking the Global Change Assessment Model: what you need to know

 Components of GCAM

-The Global Change Assessment Model (GCAM) is a comprehensive tool that analyses the interplay between various systems at a global scale.
+The model is a comprehensive tool that analyses the interplay between various systems at a global scale.
 It encompasses multiple subsystems, each focusing on specific aspects of global change.

 The energy system in GCAM is technology-rich, accounting for various emerging energy supply technologies.
 It covers: